What is the running time of the show?

 How long are the touring shows?

-Who are the current cast members of the tour productions of WICKED?
+Who are the current cast members of the tour production of WICKED?

-For information on the current casts of the various tour productions of WICKED, click here.
+For information on the current cast of the tour production of WICKED, click here.

 What is the recommended age for children?

 Recommended age for children is 8 and up.
 Please be aware that all patrons, regardless of age, must have a ticket.

 How can I learn more about WICKED in my city?

 If you have specific questions about the city and theatre where WICKED is playing, click here and then click on the venue name for more information.

 Behind the Emerald Curtain is an exclusive behind-the-scenes look at WICKED run by WICKED cast-members.
 Participants take a guided tour through the unique Behind the Emerald Curtain Museum.
 Each event concludes with a Q+A session with cast members, where you will have the opportunity to find out more about WICKED and show business.